9 Steps to Creating Your Free Downloads Library

-- A short paragraph on one of your mid-level products OR a link to your best blog blog content!
+- A short paragraph on one of your mid-level products OR a link to your best blog content!

 (Here’s a newsletter tip…keep your newsletters PRIMARILY text, with ONLY 2-3 links and 1-2 images!
-Any more than that, and Gmail might flag them as spam or Promotion.
+Any more than that and Gmail might flag them as spam or Promotion.
 Sign up for my newsletter to see an example! *wink* *wink*)

 Step 6: Attach this list to your Opt-In Plugin as well your PopupAlly Plugin.
-For the above plugins, you should be able to follow directions to connect a specific list within your email account.
+For the above plugins, you should be able to follow directions to connect a specific list to your email account.

 Whew!!
 I think that’s just about it!!
 I still recommend that you put individual freebies in related posts, but overall, this method is SUPER enticing to readers, keeps you accountable for the quality of the content you are creating, and helps to keep your newsletters and email collection MUCH more streamlined!!